chilikasha/tinytools/README.md

 - [Bandwidth+](https://apps.apple.com/us/app/bandwidth/id490461369) - a zero configuration app that tracks the network usage.

+- [Network Utility](https://www.devontechnologies.com/blog/20240711-network-utility-10) - a clean user interface of various shell commands for retrieving information about your network adapter.

 - [Sniffnet](https://github.com/GyulyVGC/sniffnet) - a network analyser (packet sniffer) developed with the aim to let people have a glance into their network in a simple and clear way.
 Features: filtering, overall traffic statistics, real-time charts, custom notifications and more.

 - [WiFi Signal](https://www.intuitibits.com/products/wifisignal/) - lets you monitor your Wi-Fi network’s status and signal quality, notifying you about changes in your Wi-Fi connection.